By Carole Hemingway

-Carole Hemingway is an internationally regarded author, speaker, and historical researchers.
-She currently lives along the coast of Maine where she is writing a book about Gettysburg and waiting to publish another about her father, Ernest.
+Carole Hemingway is an internationally regarded author, speaker, and historical writer.
+She is writing three books about Gettysburg.